PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Introduction

-In this paper, we propose to refine PINNs with adversarial training (AT-PINN), which fine-trains the model by adaptively adding new adversarial samples to improve model performance.
-Adversarial training is one of the most effective method to improve the robustness of neural networks \cite{tramer2019adversarial} and has been widely used in large neural language models for performance boosting \cite{zhu2019freelb}.
-For PINNs, adversarial samples can automatically and accurately adapt to the model failure locations and force the model to focus on the failure regions during the adversarial training.
-The failure location adaptation is independent from the volume of the failure region, the dimension of the problem or the distribution of the residual map, which is especially helpful in solving PDEs with specific characteristics such as multi-scale behavior, sharp or oscillatory solutions, temporal causality, etc.
+In this paper, we propose refining PINNs with white-box adversarial attacks refinement (WbAR), which fine-trains the model by adaptively adding new adversarial samples to improve model performance.
+For PINNs, adversarial samples can automatically and accurately adapt to the model failure locations and force the model to focus on the failure regions.
+The failure location adaptation is independent from the volume of the failure region, the dimension of the problem or the distribution of the residual map, which is especially helpful in solving PDEs with specific characteristics such as multi-scale behavior, sharp or oscillatory solutions, etc.

-\subsection{Related Works and Contributions}
+\section{Related works and contributions}

-Adversarial training can be related to sampling strategies of PINNs as it enhancing PINNs through specially designed sampling.
-In the vanilla PINN algorithm, since PINNs are supposed to approximate the equation solution on the entire problem domain, Latin hypercube sampling (LHS) and uniform sampling are proposed to generate training samples \cite{RPK19}, which generally perform well for a wide range of cases, but may fail in solving more complex PDEs.
+WbAR can be related to sampling strategies of PINNs, as it enhances PINNs through specially designed sampling.
+In the vanilla PINN algorithm, since PINNs are supposed to approximate the equation solution on the entire problem domain, Latin hypercube sampling (LHS) and uniform sampling are proposed to generate training samples \cite{RPK19}.
+While these sampling methods generally perform well for a wide range of cases, they may fail in solving more complex PDEs.